If you’ve ever seen yellow leaves on your what-was-once-green-plant, read on to find out the causes, symptoms and solutions. It’s going to be fine!

 Irregular Yellowing + Sometimes Leaf Deformities =

-This is usually caused either by a pest or a mineral deficiency.
-If no pests are seen, then this is likely caused by a mineral deficiency, usually calcium or boron.
+Irregular yellowing with potential leaf deformities is usually caused either by a pest or a mineral deficiency.
+If no pests are visible, then this is likely caused by a mineral deficiency, usually calcium or boron.
+The solution = fertilize once a month, or repot your plant to provide fresh potting soil.
+Fresh potting soil contains new nutrients.

 Whole Plant Yellowing + May or May Not Drop Leaves =